tatimilpo/MobilityDB-JDBC/README.md

 - Docker

 ### Build
-The project is using gradle for building and maven for the dependencies but it is not required to install any of them, it is possible to build the project by running the following command on the root folder:
+The project is using Gradle for building and Maven for the dependencies, but it is not required to install any of them, it is possible to build the project by running the following command on the root folder:

 On Linux: